hy20090501/koa2-mongoose-demo/README.md

-#Express+Gulp+BrowserSync+nodemon
+#Koa2+Gulp+BrowserSync+nodemon
-Run an Express app base on browserSync proxy, you can enjoy browser reloading.
+Run an Koa2 app base on browserSync proxy, you can enjoy browser reloading.

 ### Installation